 Parent (Permanent) Visa Subclass 103

-If you have a child who is an Australian citizen, permanent resident or eligible New Zealand citizen settled in Australia, you may want to come and live in Australia indefinitely on a permanent parent visa.
-While you will be granted permanent residency rights under this visa, the waiting period for your application is currently up to a 30-year and sponsorship is required.
+If you have a child who is an Australian citizen, permanent resident, or an eligible New Zealand citizen settled in Australia, you may want to come and live in Australia indefinitely on a permanent parent visa.
+While you will be granted permanent residency rights under this visa, the waiting period for your application is currently up to 30 years, and sponsorship is required.

 Aged Parent Visa subclass 804